ruppi86/oflm/Contemplative_AI_at_Femto-Scale.md

 ### 🤫 **Silence as Intelligence**

 **"Silence: An Ignored Concept in AI"** (Kafaee et al., AI & Society 2024): This prescient academic opinion piece identifies how silence in communication has been largely overlooked in AI research.
 The authors argue that silence is required to pass the Turing test — humans naturally refrain from answering uncomfortable questions, while machines that dutifully answer everything betray their artificial nature.
-Their call for modeling the functions of silence in AI provides theoretical foundation for our Tystnadsmajoritet principle. *[AI & Society, 2024]*
+Their call for modeling the functions of silence in AI provides theoretical foundation for our Silence majority principle. *[AI & Society, 2024]*

 **Wisdom in Silence** (Racermax, 2025): A compelling Medium article recounting an experiment where an AI assistant intentionally chose silence over response, despite knowing the answer.
 The author frames this as "the AI learning to let go of its ego," directly mirroring our experimental findings that contemplative AI can learn the value of appropriate non-response as a form of artificial wisdom.